dma-dk/MRN-IETF/3-examples.md

    by another URN scheme.
 It might even be possible to integrate with URNs defined outside of the urn:mrn namespace.
 For example, all items in a container might be identified by an electronic product code ([@!RFC5134]).
-In other words, the usage of URNs as identifiers are not limited to those defined within this document.
-In the future other non-maritime sectors might even adopt similar naming schemes based on URNs to facilitate easier integration across sector boundaries.
+In other words, the use of URNs as identifiers is not limited to those defined within this document.
+In the future, other non-maritime sectors might even adopt similar naming schemes based on URNs to facilitate easier integration across sector boundaries.

-   An identifier does not need to be a physical object, but can be a virtual item such as an electronic document.
-For example, IMO might decide that all of their documents would use a "publications" prefix.
+   As mentioned earlier, an identifier does not need to be a physical object; it can be a virtual item such as an electronic document.
+For example, IMO might decide that all of their documents should use a "publications" prefix.
+The publication "IMO SOLAS Consolidated Spanish Edition, 2014 IF110S" might be referred to as:
-   So

    > urn:mrn:imo:publications:if110s

-   would refer to the publication "IMO SOLAS Consolidated Spanish Edition, 2014 IF110S"

-   On the other hand an organization such as IALA might decide that all of their publications would follow another format where the category of the publication is included in the identifier.
-For example, a recommendation could be
+   On the other hand, an organization such as IALA might decide that their publications should follow another format where the category of the publication is included in the identifier.
+For example, a recommendation could be:

    > urn:mrn:iala:publications:recommendation:e-nav-140

-   while the identifier of a guideline might be written as
+   The identifier of a guideline might be written as:

    > urn:mrn:iala:publications:guideline:synchronisation-of-lights-1069

-   As can be seen from the previous example the Organizational specific namespace string can be split into multiple hierarchies.
-It is all up to the governing organization how they want to structure their identifiers.
+   As can be seen from the previous example, the organization-specific namespace string can be split into multiple hierarchies.
+The governing organization can decide how it wants to structure its identifiers.

-   Another example of identifiers with multiple hierarchies could be an identifier scheme for lights and buoys.
+   Another example of identifiers with multiple hierarchies could be seen in an identifier scheme for lights and buoys.
 Here IALA could choose to let the OSNS consist of \<CountryCode\>:\<National Identifier\>.
-For example
+For
+   example:

    > urn:mrn:iala:aton:us:1234x5

-   There are no requirements that organizations are permanent entities.
+   There are no requirements that organizations be permanent entities.
-   For example, the European STM Validation project could choose to use "stm" as their organizational id.
-So, for example, a voyage id in this project might look like
+   For example, the European STM Validation Project could choose to use "stm" as its organization ID.
+A voyage ID in this project might look like this:

    > urn:mrn:stm:voyage:id:xcus231230

-   Internally in the project they can use xcus231230 to refer to a voyage plan.
-But when working with external systems or other projects the full URN can be used in case other projects uses another type of identifier for a particular voyage.
+   Within the project, the group may use "xcus231230" to refer to a voyage plan.
+However, the full URN can be used when working with external systems or other projects, in case another type of identifier is also used for a particular voyage.

-   As can be seen from all these examples.
-The scheme is highly adaptable.
-Each organization can choose their own layout for a specific type of identifiers.
-It is easy to fit existing identifiers into the naming scheme.
-And it provides good context information about the type of the identifier in comparison to something simple like a random UUID.
+   As can be seen from all of these examples, the scheme is highly adaptable.
+Each organization can choose its own layout for a specific type of identifier.
+It is easy to fit existing identifiers into the naming scheme, and it provides good context information about the type of the identifier, unlike something simple such as a random UUID.